If you want to make a donation by any of these credit cards, you can use this page.

 - Oak Bay is the best place to live in greater Victoria.
 Why?
 Because of the quality of our single-family dwelling neighbourhoods - they are safe, quiet and unique.
 Most of our roads are not congested with traffic and lined with parked cars.
 These are some of the reasons why people want to live, and to continue to live, in Oak Bay.

 - I will work hard to ensure our zoning and building bylaws reflect planned development.
-It is apparent the present ad hoc, spot-zoning approach we currently have has too many "unintended consequences".
+It has been very apparent to me that the ad hoc, spot-zoning approach we still have has too many "unintended consequences".
 I will continue to discourage the reconstruction or replacement of existing homes with larger, out of scale structures that not only interfere with the neighbouring properties but also significantly reduce our urban forest.

 - I am also concerned with housing affordability.
-I support the BC Government’s systematic and comprehensive "30 Point Plan for Housing Affordability in British Columbia".
-I highly recommend all become familiar with it.
-Regarding the included vacancy tax, I have lobbied government directly that it not be applied to any Canadian citizen - in a similar way to other countries' application of this necessary measure.
-I will continue to recommend some of the innovative affordable housing ideas I have suggested to Council that respect the character of our community.
+I supported the BC Government’s systematic and comprehensive "30 Point Plan for Housing Affordability in British Columbia".
+I highly recommend all become familiar with it and the positive affect (in terms of increasing housing supply) brought on by the vacancy tax.
+I also lobbied that this be expanded to more BC communities.
+I will continue to recommend innovative affordable housing ideas that respect the character of our community.

 - Short-term rentals (STR) are a new phenomenon that all local governments are struggling with.
 These are displacing long-term rentals and disturbing neighbours.
-I will press for strong regulation and enforcement.
-My research has identified several small BC communities that have had good success and are well supported by the courts when enforcement was necessary.
+I am pleased that Council supported my desire to outlaw them until we have a regulated process in place that does not displace long term rentals.
+I will press for strong enforcement.

-- Our single-family neighbourhoods must be protected and preserved, but it is obvious that this is not the intent of the majority of our previous two councils.
-The majority of recent councils have made it clear they want to significantly increase the density of our single-family neighbourhoods by wholesale legalization of: secondary suites, lane-way and garden suites, duplexes, etc. This will have serious impacts on our live-ability that need proper analysis and input from the affected neighbourhoods.
+- Our single-family neighbourhoods must be protected and preserved, thoughtful application of Infill to increase the density of already built up areas or those areas on a transit line make more sense to me than an wholesale legalization.
+This will have serious impacts on our live-ability that need proper analysis and input from the affected neighbourhoods.

-- Uncontrolled growth, related to taxes, will put too much pressure on our already under-funded infrastructure, and create more noise, more traffic, and parking problems.
-Our growth must be planned and gradual so our taxes and services and resources and excellent staff can absorb and handle the impacts.
-Our high taxes should have been allocated to improvement initiatives and not to supporting development priorities - for this reason I voted against the 2018 budget.
+- Application of our award winning Asset Management plan.
+Pipes in the ground are still flooding basements when the rains come.
+Any uncontrolled growth will put too much pressure on our already under-funded infrastructure.
+Our growth must be planned and gradual so our community, taxes, services, resources, and excellent staff can absorb and handle the impacts.
+Our high taxes should be allocated to core infrastructure improvements and not to supporting development priorities.

 - There is no doubt change is inevitable; but careful planning and excellent public consultation will ensure it will be positive change.